adekolaolat/bods-liverpool-azure-data-engineering/guides/data-ingestion.md

 Now, we have ADLSG2 all set up for our pipeline.

-## Build pipeline in ADF
+## Building the pipeline in ADF

-Launch Azure Data Factory studio by navigating to the ADF resource - `livbusbods-adf`

-I want my pipeline to **look up** my `operator.json` file in my `config` container in ADLSG2 and **for each** operator it finds in this file, it should use this information to make a HTTP GET Request to the BODS enpoint.
+I want my pipeline to first **look up** my `operator.json` file in my `config` container in ADLSG2 and **for each** operator it finds in this file, it should use this information to make an HTTP GET Request to the BODS enpoint to retrieve the raw data.
+This raw data would be moved (**copied**) to the `bronze` container in the ADLSG2.

-### Add new Pipeline
+How do we build this process/pipeline?

+We can split up this process into several activities:

+    First Activity is to look up the the config container for the operator.json file.

+    Second Activity goes through each content over the config file

+        and move data copied from the BODS data source via HTTPS to ADLSG2 container per operator. - Third Activity

+So, for the pipeline I'll need 3 Activities:

+1. **Look up Activity**
+2. **ForEach Activity**

+    3. **Copy Activity**

+### Implementing pipeline in ADF

+Launch ADF studio by navigating to `livbusbods-adf` resource

+Go to **Author** → Factory Resources

+and Create a new pipeline and name it `pullbodstobronze`

+#### 1. Add Lookup activity

+Under Activities search for Lookup.

+Drag and Drop it into the pipeline pane.

+Set name of Lookup activity to `LookupBusOperators`

+Go to Settings tab
+Add a source dataset, which will reference the config file
+ - Create new Source dataset

-### Create Dataset for the Bus Operators using the operators.json file
+- **Create Linked Services Dataset for the Bus Operators using the operators.json file**

-- Go to **Author** → Factory Resources
-- Hover on **Datasets** and click the three dots to create a New  dataset
   - Search for "Azure Data Lake" and select ADLSG2
   - Select JSON as format
   - Set Name to `BusOperators`
   - Under Linked Service, Create a new Linked service
   - Set the name to `BusOperators`- not necessarily the same as Dataset name, but I like it.
 Add description
   - Select AutoResolveIntegrationRuntime - I want Azure to mange this.
   - Select Account key as Authentication
   - Choose your Azure Subcription (`Azure Subscription 1`)
   - Select Storage account - `livbusdatastore` - where our operator.json file lies
   - Click on Create.
   - Under **Connection** tab, select Linked service as `BusOperators`, Choose the file path to the `operators.json` file

     ![alt text](/images/bus-operator-dataset.png)

   - Test the connection - the output should be the content of the  file.

+  Go back to `LookupBusOperators` Activity in the pipeline

+  - Under **Settings**, select `BusOperator` as **Source dataset**
+  - Uncheck **First Row only**

+This Activity is now set up to point to the config file     `operator.json` file

+#### **2. Add ForEach activity**

+- Drag and drop the For Each activity

+- Under Activities search ForEach.

+- Drag and Drop it into the pipeline pane.

+- Set name of activity to `ForEachBusOperator`

+- Connect `LookupBusOperators` Activity to `ForEachBusOperator` using `on success` arrow.

+- Go to Settings tab

+  - Add this code to Item field  as dynamic content  `@activity('LookupBusOperators').output.value`

+  - This is a pipeline expression and which gets the value from the `LookupBusOperator` i.e. the data in the config file.

+ForEach activity is now almost set up.

+Next step is to add the Copy Activity to the `ForEachBusOperator` Activity.

+#### **3. Add Copy activity**

+The copy Activity reads data from from a **source** data and writes to a **sink/destination** data store.

+In this case, my source would be the BODS API endpoint and my sink is ADLSG2.

+I still have a requirement to write my data to the bronze container in a particular format following a timestamp format.

+But first, let's configure the source dataset in the Copy activity, what do I need to consider?

+I'll be leveraging pipeline/dataset parameterization to make my API calls dynamic, first let create  dataset for my source.

+#### Create source dataset for Copy activity

+My source dataset would reference the BODS API endpoint, so I need to to grab the data feed ID for each bus operator.
+I'll pass the data feed information, stored as `apiEndpoint` in the config file as a parameter to this dataset.

+Got to Factory Resources

+- Select the Copy Activity in `ForEachBusOperator`
+-  Set Name to `CopyBODSRawData`
+- Go to **Source** tab, and Create new Source dataset
+ - Search for "**HTTP**" and select **HTTP**
+  - Select "**XML**" as format
+  - Set Name to `httplinkedservicebodsnorthwest`
+  - Under Linked Service, Create a new Linked service
+  - Set the name to `httplinkedservicebodsnorthwest`- not necessarily the same as Dataset name, but I like it.
+Add a description
+  - Select AutoResolveIntegrationRuntime - I want Azure to manage this.
+  - Select "**Base URL**" as `https://data.bus-data.dft.gov.uk/api/v1/`
+  - Set "**Authentication type**" to "**Anonymous**"
+  - Enable "**Server certificates validation**"
+  - Test connection
+  - Click on Create.

+  Go to `httplinkedservicebodsnorthwest` dataset
+  - Click on Create.
+  - Select Storage account - `livbusdatastore` - where our operator.json file lies
+  - Click on Create.
+  - Under **Connection** tab, select Linked service as `BusOperators`, Choose the file path to the `operators.json` file

+-

+Click on the `ForEachBusOperator` activity and add a new Copy Activity to it.

+Take to the da

+Add the data to the Operator in the  data